Sunday, December 22, 2024

 There are 2,230 streets in Kyiv with a length of 1,665.71 km and a total area of more than 27 million square meters. m.
 Approximately every second street has a storm sewer system, the total length of which is 832.5 km - this is the same as from Kyiv to the border with Poland.

-I don’t like “Kievavtodor”
+I don't like Kievavtodor

 Just a few years ago, such a sticker on the rear window of a car was constantly seen on the roads of Kyiv, but now it would look out of place on most Kyiv streets, where a major reconstruction was carried out.
 However, “Kievavtodor” is mentioned here not because of the roads, but because it is responsible for the condition of the city’s storm drains, through which rainfall must be drained.
 What kind of farm is this?

 There are 2,230 streets in Kyiv with a length of 1,665.71 km and a total area of more than 27 million square meters. m.
 Approximately every second street has a storm sewer system, the total length of which is 832.5 km - this is the same as from Kyiv to the border with Poland.
-It is necessary to clearly distinguish between storm sewer and domestic sewer, which has a separate network.
+It is necessary to clearly distinguish between storm sewer and domestic sewerage, which has a separate network.
 Storm drainage is a system of pipes that drain rain and melt water into open or hidden sewers in the city's rivers.
 So, in the end, all the rain and snow from Kyiv ends up in the Dnieper and the lakes around it.
 As a rule, the system operates on gravity, that is, water is drained along the existing urban terrain from above to the lowlands.
-In some places, in some places, it is necessary to install pumping stations for emergency pumping during rainstorms.
+In some places, in certain places, it is necessary to install pumping stations for emergency pumping during rainstorms.
 For example, there is one on Elena Teliga Street under the overpass near the Dorogozhichi metro station, but sometimes it can’t cope, that is, it pumps out gradually, and not as much as we would like.

 To receive and remove precipitation, reception wells are installed on the roads, onto which storm grates are installed, which must withstand the weight of even cargo trucks.
 And this pleasure is not cheap; one such grille costs almost 5 thousand UAH.
 In total, there are almost 30 thousand such wells and gratings in Kyiv, and if you lay them along the banks of the Dnieper (which is 20 km), then they will stretch further for another 10 km!